100 Circle shapes for Photoshop CC CS3 CS6 CS5 CS4 Elements CS2 CS1 7 6 2014 etc. royalty free download.

 You don't have to keep them only for the main application.
 Of course not, you can use them in other applications such as PaintShop Pro, GIMP and many more.
 If you use them as a shape layer then you can also copy and paste into Illustrator or use the export command to export the path as an AI document for the paths to opened in some vector applications.

-You can also use the shape decorative graphic to create strokes and tiles in Adobe PS and others and export any of those.
+You can also use the decorative graphic to create strokes and tiles in Adobe PS and others and export any of those.

-You can also use the shapes more than once to perhaps build a far more complex work and then export that to another application.
+You can also use them more than once to perhaps build a far more complex work and then export that to another application.
 You can save them as a PSB (large format) file as well via smart objects if you are using the latest versions of creative cloud.
 Or use visual effects and then export.